smarthomeNG/plugins/dblog/README.md

   * Column `val_str` - the string value if type is `str`
   * Column `val_num` - the number value if type is `num`
   * Column `val_bool` - the boolean value if type is `bool`
+  * Column `changed` - the unix timestamp in microseconds of record change

 The `log` table contains the following columns: